Al-Ma'arri: Life

 Abu al-'Ala' was born in December 973 in al-Ma'arra (present-day Ma'arrat al-Nu'man, Syria), southwest of Aleppo, whence his nisba ("al-Ma'arri").
 At his time, the city was part of the Abbasid Caliphate, the third Islamic caliphate, during the Islamic Golden Age.
 He was a member of the Banu Sulayman, a notable family of Ma'arra, belonging to the larger Tanukh tribe.
 One of his ancestors was probably the first qadi of Ma'arra.
 The Tanukh tribe had formed part of the aristocracy in Syria for hundreds of years, and some members of the Banu Sulayman had also been noted as good poets.
 He lost his eyesight at the age of four due to smallpox.
 Later in his life, he regarded himself as "a double prisoner", which referred to both his blindness and the general isolation that he felt during his life.

 He began his career as a poet at a young age, around 11 or 12 years old.
 He was educated at first in Ma'arra and Aleppo, then in Antioch and other Syrian cities.
 Among his teachers in Aleppo were companions from the circle of Ibn Khalawayh.
 This grammarian and Islamic scholar had died in 980 CE, when al-Ma'arri was still a child.
 Al-Ma'arri nevertheless laments the loss of Ibn Khalawayh in strong terms in a poem of his Risālat al-Ghufrān.
 Al-Qifti reports that when on his way to Tripoli, al-Ma'arri visited a Christian monastery near Latakia where he listened to Hellenistic philosophy debates that birthed his secularism, but other historians such as Ibn al-Adim deny that he had been exposed to any theology other than Islamic doctrine.
+Aisha Abd al-Rahman details Ibn al-Adim's evidence regarding anachronisms in the accounts of later compilers, including Ibn Kathir.
+She highlights Ibn al-Adim's documentation that the House of Knowledge (Dar al-Ilm) in Tripoli was established by Qadi Jalal al-Mulk Ibn Ammar in 472 AH (1079 CE), twenty-three years after al-Ma'arri's death in 449 AH (1057 CE).
+These accounts confused al-Ma'arri's verified journey to the House of Knowledge in Baghdad with the later Tripoli institution.
+Abd al-Rahman attributes the monastery narrative to subsequent transmitters who sought to tie his scholarship to Hellenistic philosophy.
+She argues that the widespread presence of Christian monasteries across Islamic territories makes the claim of a singular, transformative philosophical encounter illogical.
+She documents that Greek philosophical works were already translated and integrated into Arabic scholarship over two centuries before al-Ma'arri's era.
+She concludes that chroniclers formulated these narratives to credit foreign origins, discounting the capacity of his native Islamic environment.